An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiments

 \subsubsection{Workload \wlprotein}

 \wlprotein\ has the largest query size to number of records in the dataset ratio among the real-world workloads.
 The strings in the dataset have a mean length of 416 characters.
-Two distinguishing characteristics of \wlprotein\ are: 1) it has the smallest alphabet size of 22, and 2) it has very short literal components in its the regex queries.
+Two distinguishing characteristics of \wlprotein\ are: 1) it has the smallest alphabet size of 22, and 2) it has very short literal components in its the regex queries. {The short literal components gives little opportunity for n-gram index improvement, and all methods created indices with low precision and performance improvement.} In fact, the baseline workload runtime is 154 seconds.